Free Against Hope

 However, that needs to remain secondary.
 Winning isn’t certain, and statistically, whatever movement does eventually make revolution in the West probably doesn’t exist yet.
 Nevertheless, we participate in the work because it reflects the values we’ve chosen – and to understand those values properly, we shouldn’t cling to the hope of emerging triumphant.
 Act rightly because our most authentic human nature demands that we choose to do so.
 Organize because the horrors that oppression and exploitation create mean that anything short of opposition makes us complicit.

-Like Achilleus, we find ourselves facing a nearly-indestructible enemy.
-Like Achilleus, we can expect our lives to end before the siege does.
+Like Achilles, we find ourselves facing a nearly-indestructible enemy.
+Like Achilles, we can expect our lives to end before the siege does.
 Our Troys are white supremacy, patriarchy, capitalism, and empire.
 Our war has lasted quite a bit longer than nine years, and will continue for many years yet.
 But, our existential reality is the same as his, and the same as the Stoics’, and the same as Jean-Paul Sartre’s.

 Our only essence is the values we choose to express.
 Each of us is the kind of person that our choices create.
 Outcomes aside, that’s inescapably real.